ruby/vscode-rdbg/README.md

 $ rdbg --open foo.rb
 ```

 After that, you can connect to the debug port.
-This extension searches opening debugger port and attach to that port by running "Attach with rdbg" (select it on the top of "RUN AND DEBUG" pane and push the green "Start Debugging" button).
+This extension searches opening debugger port and attach to that port by running `Attach with rdbg` (select it on the top of "RUN AND DEBUG" pane and push the green "Start Debugging" button).

+You can specify the following "attach" configrations.

+* `rdbgPath`: Same as `launch` request.
+* `debugPort`: Same as `launch` request.

+With `debugPort`, you can attach to TCP/IP debug port.

+* Start with a TCP/IP debug port with `rdbg --open --port 12345 foo.rb`
+* Add `debugPort: '12345'` attach configration.
+* Choose `Attach with rdbg` and start attach debugging

 ## Acknowledgement